GEOLYTIX/xyz/notes.md

 Removed entry type "title" (prev. "label").

+Layer:
+    if "qID" is unset all interaction is disabled. if "qID" is set and "infoj" is unset highlight and hover will work but selection will be prevented.

 Don't create render method for templates with format key, ie. layer templates.

 Filter getLocales for roles.